 All work must be completed and turned in on the date stated on the contract (normally the first day back) otherwise no credit will be given.
 NO EXCEPTIONS.
 Based upon the quality and amount of work, the teacher will apportion credit.
 Independent study requires 4 hours of work assigned for every day missed.
-Independent Study is not offered throughout the entire school year, so please check with the office staff prior to making any plans in order to see if it is available for your child's absence.
+Independent Study is not offered throughout the entire school year, so please check with the office staff prior to making any plans to see if it is available for your child's absence.

-There is no way for independent study to provide the full educational opportunity your child has in school, Independent Study Contracts can help keep your child from getting behind, and may prevent him/her from being declared truant.
-Please use this option judiciously, and make every effort to plan vacations and out - of - town trips during school holidays.
+There is no way for independent study to provide the full educational opportunity your child has in school; Independent Study Contracts can help keep your child from getting behind and may prevent him/her from being declared truant.
+Please use this option judiciously and make every effort to plan vacations and out - of - town trips during school holidays.
 INTERVENTION: Administration works with the teachers to provide students who are struggling with motivational or conceptual challenges to learning key concepts with academic support.
-Students are referred for homework help, academic conferencing by the school counselor, academic contracts, mandatory lunch tutorial (Take Control Lunch), placed in strategic classes, and referred to our Chino Human Services counselors for counseling.
+Students are referred for homework help, academic conferencing by the school counselor, academic contracts, mandatory lunch tutorial (Take Control Lunch), placed in strategic classes, and referred to our Intervention Counselor for Tier 2 support.

-LIBRARY: The library is open daily before school, during lunch, and after school from 7:15 a.m. to 2:30 p.m.
+LIBRARY: The library is open daily before school, during lunch, and after school from 8:30 a.m. to 3:45 p.m.
 Students using the library are expected to be quiet, working, and respectful of others.
 Students may check out books using their ID cards and are responsible for returning books on time and in good condition.
 If library books or textbooks are lost, stolen, or damaged, it is the student's responsibility to pay for the loss or damage.
 Computers are available for research purposes.

-LOCKERS: Locker use is a privilege offered to students on a lottery basis to store their belongings.
+LOCKERS: Locker use is a privilege offered to students to store their belongings in the PE Locker Room during their PE class.
 Large amounts of money or valuables should not be brought to school.
 The school is not responsible for items that are lost, damaged, or stolen from lockers.
 Students should never share their combination with another student(s) and should always be sure their locker is closed and locked after each use.
-School lockers are considered school property and subject to search.
-Students who share or abuse lockers, or violate locker rules will lose all locker privileges.
+The PE lockers are considered school property and subject to search.
+Students who share or abuse lockers or violate locker rules will lose their locker privileges.

-LOST AND/OR DAMAGED TEXTBOOKS/CD'S: All textbooks are now barcoded and are checked out to each individual student through our library system as well as all student workbooks.
+LOST AND/OR DAMAGED TEXTBOOKS/DEVICES: All textbooks and Chromebooks are barcoded and are checked out to each individual student through our library system as well as all student workbooks.
 Students are responsible for school property they use or checkout.
 If a student loses, damages, or misplaces school property, parents will be notified and expected to reimburse the school.
 Damage to books includes ripped or torn pages, water damage, graffiti, missing pages, damaged covers, etc. We highly recommend that all textbooks be covered to avoid damage and excessive wear.